-To date, carbon emissions have reduced by 1,521 tonnes to 2,113 tonnes of CO2 annually, this represents a reduction of 41% since the baseline position in 2007/08.
-This is in the backdrop of the university estate growing (as measured by Gross Internal Area, "GIA") by 64% in the same period.
+To date, carbon emissions have reduced by 1,463 tonnes to 2,171 tonnes of CO2 annually, this represents a reduction of 40.3% since the baseline position in 2007/08.
+This is against the backdrop of the University estate growing (as measured by Gross Internal Area, "GIA") by 62% in the same period.

+Cumulative carbon savings since the Implementation of the Carbon Management Plan is 10,729 tonnes.
 In large part, this has been achieved from the investment made through a number of rounds of the Revolving Green Fund.
 Implemented projects from this scheme included LED lighting and controls, photovoltaic cells, efficient boilers and building management systems, resulting in a reduction of approximately 500 tonnes CO2 annually.